cytoscape/cytoscape-manual/docs/Programmatic_Access_to_Cytoscape_Features_Scripting.md

 To find out more about how to use CyREST, visit the Cytoscape Automation [tutorial pages (https://github.com/cytoscape/cytoscape-automation/wiki/Trying-Automation)](https://github.com/cytoscape/cytoscape-automation/wiki/Trying-Automation).

 Note that Swagger pages reflect functionality in Cytoscape at the time it executes, including Commands and Functions contributed by installed apps.
-To discover CyREST functionality in uninstalled apps, you must first install them, and then use **Help → Automation** submenus to generate the Swagger pages.
+To discover CyREST functionality in uninstalled apps, you must first install them, and then use **Help → Automation** submenus to generate the Swagger pages (or simply reload your Swagger browser page).

 <a id="cyrest_and_rpython"> </a>
 ## cyREST and R/Python